mishasavi/Homework-35/README.md

 Star Wars Project:

-Added Form for recording a text message, parsing planet list, etc
+Added a form for recording a text message, parsing planet list, etc